 Yes, as long as they contain exclusively an IP address.

-Extracted geolocations are stored in a new field, named as the original field, with
+Extracted geo-information is stored in new message fields, named as the original field, and appended suffix

 Which geo-points format does Graylog use to store geolocation information?¶